Earn while you learn with an apprenticeship

 Get ahead with an apprenticeship

-They take between one and four years to complete and cover 1,200 job roles, in a range of industries, from engineering to financial advice, veterinary nursing to accountancy.
+Apprenticeships take between 1 and 4 years to complete.
+They cover 1,200 job roles in a range of industries, from engineering to financial advice, veterinary nursing to accountancy.

 Read more about the different types of apprenticeships and job roles available in the apprenticeships section of the GOV.UK website.

-If you're interested in an apprenticeship but need more skills and experience in order to get onto one, a traineeship could be for you.
-A traineeship can last anything from six weeks to six months and is a work placement that combines work experience with skills training.
+If you're interested in an apprenticeship but you don't yet have the skills and experience to get onto one, a traineeship could be for you.
+A traineeship is a placement that will give you the chance to get some work experience and improve your skills.
+It can last anything from 6 weeks to 6 months.

 Achieve sought-after qualifications: apprenticeships are the gold standard for work-based learning.